chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

+- [ ] fix: warning is displayed in green with a checkmark when a file was created that shadows a stdlib module.
+Show in orange and offer link to rename the file.
 - [ ] refactor: Performance (spec/performance.md)
 - [ ] refactor: `IntentionPreviewUtils.write<RuntimeException> { symbol.setName(newName) }`
 - [ ] fix: Does not filter rename to self quickfix